lsst/rtn-045/index.rst

 Recipe functions
 ----------------

-Create a set of functions for common user activities, like cutouts or image display with a particular scaling.
+Create recipes for common user activities.
+These could be, e.g., ADQL searches for the portal, code snippets for the command line, or python modules that can be imported.

-Use these in the advanced notebooks, and use the "inspect.getsource' functionality for users to display function code in the notebook.
+When these are used in the advanced notebooks, also demonstrate use of the ``inspect.getsource`` functionality for users to display function code.